-#14 Updated by Sandro Santilli over 4 years ago
+#14 Updated by Sandro Santilli about 5 years ago

 Another problem with the pre-rotation approach is that the current PAL code is full of places where the current QgsMapToPixel is used to transform map points to device points (for label placement).
 All such pieces of code would need to use a modified QgsMapToPixel so that the rotation portion of it is removed.
 To make things worst some code snippets use the QgsMapToPixel registered in the QgsMapSettings (mMapSettings) and others in the QgsRenderingContext (context).

 I'm not sure anymore if pre-rotating is any better than building on the path already taking of further considering the rotation component of the already-used QgsMapToPixel...
 One contribution in that direction arrived recently: https://github.com/qgis/QGIS/pull/1750